Show All Answers

 To find out more information about the City’s stormwater program or report an illegal dumping, please contact our stormwater coordinator at 518-434-5300.

 The City of Albany’s Summer Youth Employment Program, (SYEP) has been in existence for over 30 years.Participants can explore their interests and career pathways, develop workplace skills, and engage in learningexperiences that help develop their social, civic, and leadership skills.
-During the months of July and August,youth employees work 20 hours per week and participate in Friday Enrichment sessions at local colleges,universities, and virtual platforms
+During the months of July and August,youth employees work 20 hours per week.

-Eligibility is determined by applicant’s age (14-18 years old), be a City of Albany resident, and attend school in Albany.
-Some participant’s maybe eligible and will be funded under TANF grant.
+Eligibility is determined by applicant’s age (14-18 years old), who must be a City of Albany resident.
+Some participants may be eligible and will be funded under TANF grant.
 (Household income is mandatory)

 No. Applicants are not guaranteed acceptance into the program.
 SYEP has limited funding and positions will be limited to a first come, first served basis.
 Apply Quickly!